Nerian/bootstrap-datepicker-rails/README.md

 //= require bootstrap-datepicker
 ```

-You can fine tune the included files to suit your needs.
+The default includes support for all languages.
+You can fine tune the included locales to suit your needs:

 ```javascript
 //= require bootstrap-datepicker/core